burkeazbill/TKG-Scripts/README.md

 For example, if a user opens their browser to http:/cluster-03.k8s.example.com, I want Traefik to route that request to the Kubernetes masters in cluster-03.internal.lab and send the traffic to the nodeport the attendees will configure as part of their exercises.
 This would allow each user to view their running service from outside our lab environment.

+I should also note that the Kubernetes Clusters are torn down after each training delivery has completed so they only exist for a max of 7 days.
+When another training is scheduled, I run a script to deploy a fresh cluster for each registered attendee and a few spares for the instructors.

 Does anyone here have any experience with this type of configuration?
 I don't want any changes to the infra as shown in the diagram as its purpose is to provide some hands-on with VMware's TKG created clusters.

+Thanks!
+would also want to have the dashboard available from within the lab environment, but not public so that port would not be configured on the firewall in front of Traefik.

 Thanks!